-Multi agency working can consolidate in house procedures in schools/settings.
+Multi agency working can consolidate in house procedures in school.
 By accessing advice, support and guidance, effective decisions can be made in collaboration to improve outcomes for children who may be at risk of harm.
 Seeking advice and guidance can act as a preventative measure so that the right course of action is taken at the earliest opportunity.
-It is also necessary that the school/setting actively refers concerns/allegations of peer on peer/child on child abuse where necessary to front door services/children's social care and the police where appropriate.
-This is particularly important because peer on peer/child on child abuse can be a complex issue, and even more so where wider safeguarding concerns exist.
+It is also necessary that we actively refer concerns/allegations of child-on-child abuse where necessary to Local Authority Children's Social Care and the police where appropriate.
+This is particularly important because child-on-child abuse can be a complex issue, and even more so where wider safeguarding concerns exist.
 It is often not appropriate for one single agency (where the incident cannot be managed internally) to try to address the issue alone - it requires effective partnership working (Farrer and Co.
-2019).
+2023).

-Schools which excel at tackling bullying (and peer on peer/child on child abuse) have created an ethos of good behaviour where pupils treat one another and the school staff with respect because they know that this is the right way to behave.
+Schools which excel at tackling bullying (child-on-child abuse) have created an ethos of good behaviour where pupils treat one another and the school staff with respect because they know that this is the right way to behave.
 That culture extends beyond the classroom to the corridors, the dining hall, the playground, and beyond the school gates including travel to and from school.
 Values of respect for staff and other pupils, an understanding of the value of education, and a clear understanding of how our actions affect others permeate the whole school environment and are reinforced by staff and older pupils who set a good example to the rest.
 (Preventing and Tackling Bullying 2017).